Twinklebear/Twinklebear.github.io/_posts/2013-08-17-lesson-2-dont-put-everything-in-main.md

 it would be ridiculous to do so if we wanted to put down a large number of tiles.
 How could we compute the tile positions to fill the screen completely?

+**Note:** All of this rendering code will be placed within our main loop, similar to lesson 1.

 {% highlight c++ %}
 SDL_RenderClear(renderer);